mann1mal/zPod-PKS-CSE-Demos/GuestbookDemo/README.md

 ~~~
 $ kubectl scale deployments frontend --replicas=3
 ~~~
-Proceed to the [next demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/Ingress%26NSX-T) walkthrough to learn how to configure an ingress service of apps running in PKS k8 clusters
+Proceed to the [next demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/Ingress%26NSX-T) to showcase how to configure the ingress controller provided by NSX-T to front multiple apps running in a PKS Kubernetes cluster.